-John Cameron Mitchell’s punk alien love story How To Talk To Girls At Parties, starring Elle Fanning, Nicole Kidman & Alex Sharp filmed in Sheffield and London, with the feature set for cinematic release in 2018.
+John Cameron Mitchell’s punk alien love story How To Talk To Girls At Parties, starring Elle Fanning, Nicole Kidman & Alex Sharp filmed in Sheffield and London and was released in UK & US cinemas in 2018.
 Screen Yorkshire invested in the See-Saw Films and Little Punk production through its Yorkshire Content Fund.

 How To Talk To Girls At Parties, directed by John Cameron Mitchell (Hedwig and the Angry Inch, Shortbus), is based on a short story by Neil Gaiman (Coraline) from his collection “Fragile Things”.
 The screenplay has been written by Philippa Goslett (Little Ashes) with John Cameron Mitchell.
 The cast is led by Elle Fanning (Maleficent, Super 8) with Tony Award winning Alex Sharp (The Curious Incident of the Dog in the Night-Time) and Academy Award® winner Nicole Kidman (Paddington and upcoming Lion).
 Kidman re-unites with John Cameron Mitchell who directed her Academy Award® nominated performance in Rabbit Hole in 2010.